 10 Hacks and Tips for Keeping Your Family Cool

-Go for a swim at a local pool, splash at a water playground, head to the beach or jump in the bath tub – but no hoses on in the backyard with the water restrictions!
+Go for a swim at a local pool, splash at a water playground, head to the beach or jump in the bath tub – or put the hose in the backyard (as long as there aren’t any water restrictions!).
 Wet is wet and will instantly cool everyone down.

 2Water Spray Bottle